OpenMLRL/CoMLRL/README.md

 pip install -e .
 ```

-<em><sub>Please make sure a compatible `torch` is installed according to your system and CUDA version.</sub></em>
+<em><sub>Please make sure you have a compatible `torch` installed according to the CUDA.</sub></em>

 ## Usage

-Here is an example to train 2 `Qwen-2.5-0.5B` agents to summarize Reddit posts with MAGRPO.
-The objective is to have a summary with 2 paragraphs, where the second one is 3 times longer than the first one.
+See a simple example of training 2 `Qwen-2.5` agents to collaborate to summarize Reddit posts with MAGRPO:

 ```python
 from datasets import load_dataset